hannes/MonetDBLite/README.md

 ```

-* dbSendQuery

-The `dbSendQuery` function opens up a connection to a particular resultant `data.frame` object.
+* The `dbSendQuery` function opens up a connection to a particular resultant `data.frame` object.
 Once initiated, the `res` object can then be accessed repeatedly with a `fetch` command.

 ```R
 res <- dbSendQuery(con, "SELECT wt, gear FROM mtcars")